charleennewland/blog/kaizen_workshops.md

 </p>
 <h5 align="center"> Kaizen Flag - Imai 1997 [8]</h5>

-The flag suggests that driving improvements are part of everyone’s tasks; the same goes for maintaining standards, while innovation is expected from top and middle management.
+The flag suggests that driving improvements are part of everyone’s job; the same goes for maintaining standards, while innovation is part of top and middle managements responsibility.

 <p align="center">
 <img width="55